sadia049/Blog/README.md

 ## Laravel Breeze Authentication
+-[Registration:]  Users can sign up for an account using the registration form.
+-[Login:] Registered users can log in to their accounts securely.
+-[Password Reset:]Users can reset their passwords if forgotten.

 We have implemented user authentication using the Laravel Breeze package.
 This provides a simple and customizable way to handle user registration, login, and password reset functionalities.